JonaG329/Shopping-List/README.md

 # Shopping-List
-A program that allows you to edit an exisitng shopping list.
+A program that allows you to edit an existing shopping list.